 Tips to utilize when dealing with WooCommerce data

 It is necessary to use some vital metrics when connecting WooCommerce to Google Data Studio for report creation.
 The first KPI is a product.
 You want to identify the top-selling products and the net sales per product.
 Another metric is customer data, as it lets you spot your best customers based on how often they order your product or service.
 Still, you can see their location so you can know where to focus more attention when marketing or rewarding customers.
+You can use Google map in Google Data Studio for eCommerce geographic data.
 Last but not least is Inventory, as you want to know which products have run out of stock and which ones are taking too long to sell.

 Besides WooCommerce Google DS integration, there are other integrations you can do.
 For instance, you can use PMA to connect Google DS to Facebook, Amazon, or Zoho.
 Onlizer can also carry out any data connections as it links to hundreds of eCommerce WordPress-based sites.
 Even if you want to use data from a custom SQL query, you can use a connector that can let you create a database for WooCommerce data.
 Furthermore, you can use the same PMA connectors to pull data from Microsoft Ads.
 You will also agree with us that Dataddo, LeadsBridge, and Panoply, are excellent connectors although there are prices to pay per month all over the year.
-Now you know how to connect Google Data Studio to WooCommerce and you should do it confidently.
+Now you know how to connect woocommerce to google data studio and you should do it confidently.